-Layer Approach Pros Cons Software file erasure Overwrite data using standards- compliant patterns High level of deletion granularity Easy to use, but user must initiate process Will not overwrite previously deleted metadata Erasure wait time depends on size of file to erase and erasure pattern Application Software free- space erasure Overwrites data using standards- compliant patterns May erase files after they have been normally deleted Easy to use, but user must initiate process Will not overwrite previously deleted metadata Erasure wait time depends on size of remaining free space on partition and erasure pattern Partition- overwriting software Will overwrite previously deleted metadata Overwrites data using standards- compliant patterns Easy to use, but user must initiate process Low level of deletion granularity Erasure wait time depends on size of the partition and erasure pattern VFS/File system File systems Overwrites data and metadata using standards-compliant patterns Easy to use, but not completely transparent • Erasure wait time depends on size of file to erase and erasure pattern Storage media Semantically- aware hard disks Completely transparent Can erase sectors that can only be accessed by the disk Confidentiality of erasure depends on modification of the file system Erasure wait time depends on size of the partition and erasure pattern Low erasure granularity Any layer Encryption with key erasure • Fast confidential erasure of files Extra encryption/decryption overhead of regular file operations No generalized solutions exist
+Layer Approach Pros Cons Software file erasure Overwrite data using standards-compliant patterns High level of deletion granularity Easy to use, but user must initiate process Will not overwrite previously deleted metadata Erasure wait time depends on size of file to erase and erasure pattern Application Software free-space erasure Overwrites data using standards-compliant patterns May erase files after they have been normally deleted Easy to use, but user must initiate process Will not overwrite previously deleted metadata Erasure wait time depends on size of remaining free space on partition and erasure pattern Partition- overwriting software Will overwrite previously deleted metadata Overwrites data using standards-compliant patterns Easy to use, but user must initiate process Low level of deletion granularity Erasure wait time depends on size of the partition and erasure pattern VFS/File system File systems Overwrites data and metadata using standards-compliant patterns Easy to use, but not completely transparent • Erasure wait time depends on size of file to erase and erasure pattern Storage media Semantically- aware hard disks Completely transparent Can erase sectors that can only be accessed by the disk Confidentiality of erasure depends on modification of the file system and disk API Erasure wait time depends on size of the partition and erasure pattern Low erasure granularity Any layer Encryption with key erasure • Fast confidential erasure of files Extra encryption/decryption overhead of regular file operations No generalized solutions exist Data could be recovered in the future if encryption method develops weakness or exhaustive key search becomes feasible performance.
+Additionally, we discussed challenges such as hard-disk issues and the data lifetime problem, as well as the overall trends of various approaches.
+By compiling experiences and constraints of various confidential storage and deletion techniques, we hope that knowledge from research areas that have been evolving independently can cross disseminate, to form solutions that are tolerant to a broader range of constraints.